deopurkar/deopurkar.github.io/teaching/ag/index.md

 ## [Assessment](#){: class="scriptonly" onclick='toggle_visibility('assessment'); return false;' }
 <span id="assessment">
 	There will be weekly homework assignments (10 in total), a mid-semester exam, and a final exam.
 The exams will be worth 20% each (total 40%) and the assignments will be worth 6% each (total 60%).
+You may submit your assignments by dropping them off in the appropriate box at the Hannah Neumann building reception, or by emailing them to me.
 </span>

 ## [Policies](#){: class="scriptonly" onclick='toggle_visibility('policies'); return false;' }
 <span id="policies">
 ### Collaboration
+	You are allowed, even encouraged, to work with others on assignments, but your submitted written work must be your own.
+In other words, you *may not* copy someone else's write-up.
+On your submission, you must write the names of your collaborators.
+This is a matter of academic honesty; it will not affect your marks.

+### Late assignments

 </span>

 ## Picture Credits

 The images of the surfaces displayed above were [created by Herwig Hauser using `surfer`](https://imaginary.org/gallery/herwig-hauser-classic).